 turnover increments and the less stockpiling limit are required.

-Adaptability: As the whole group knows impeccably what their errand is
+Adaptability: As the whole group knows impeccably what their errand is and performs.

 How are Scrum and Kanban the same?